 - What do customers expect?

 The lists will overlap but it is important to trap the key components that make the perfect call from the customers and the business perspective.

 The framework below illustrates that as an interaction progresses the relative importance of its components changes depending on whether it is looked at from the customers or the business perspective.
-The weightings in the scorecard should combine to reflect these different goals.
+The QA scoring should combine to reflect these different goals.